adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 4. Lots of graffities (not what you think)

 It really surprised me to see lots of graffities in Prague.
+However these graffities have a different feeling.
+They are not the usual "fuck off" graffities that you would see in a bad neighborhood.

 ### 5. A mix of cultures